sebastienwood/sebastienwood.github.io/_posts/2019-4-13-AdvancedTricks.md

 ---
 layout: post
-title: Advanced tricks in Deep Learnings
+title: A compendium of tricks in Deep Learnings
 ---

-# What you wish you would've known

 Sometime you wish to had all the tricks for Deep Learnings summarized at one place.
 I hope to gather slowly but steadily them all in this post.